-You should provide the court with an original or certified copy of your marriage or civil union certificate (not the document you signed on the day of your marriage or civil union).
+You should provide the Court with an original or certified copy of your marriage or civil union certificate (not the document you signed on the day of your marriage or civil union).

-The certificate should be attached to the FP14: Affidavit to accompany joint application for Order dissolving marriage or civil union as an exhibit.
-If you have decided to appear in court and are not completing the affidavit, you can provide the certificate to the court with the other forms instead.
+The certificate should be attached to FP 12 Affidavit to accompany application by one party for order dissolving marriage or civil union as an exhibit.
+If you have decided to appear in court and are not completing the affidavit, you can provide the certificate to the Court with the other forms instead.

 If you no longer have a copy of your marriage or civil union certificate, you will need to get one.
-If you were married or entered into a civil union in New Zealand you can order a copy of your certificate online or by post.
+If you were married or entered into a civil union in New Zealand, you can order a copy of your certificate online or by post.
 Find out more from Births, Deaths and Marriages at the Department of Internal Affairs:

-- www.govt.nz/browse/family-and-whanau/getting-married/get-a-marriage-certificate - 0800 22 52 52 (if calling from within New Zealand) or +64 4 474 8150 (if calling from outside New Zealand).
+- govt.nz/browse/family-and-whanau/getting-married/get-a-marriage-certificate - 0800 22 52 52 (if calling from within New Zealand) or +64 4 474 8150 (if calling from outside New Zealand).